What Flooring Can Go Over Radiant Heat

 If you want durability, easy maintenance, all in a beautiful package, its hard not to look at tiling for your floors.
 However, like all flooring choices, it does have its breaking point.
 What do you do with cracked tile?

 Your first step is to locate the cause of the crack.
-If you attempt to replace the tile or repair the crack without finding the what should you do with cracked tile What Should You Do With Cracked Tile?underlying problem, your repair may be temporary and easily crack again, only in some cases much worse.
+If you attempt to replace the tile or repair the crack without finding the What Should You Do With Cracked Tile?underlying problem, your repair may be temporary and easily crack again, only in some cases much worse.

 Typically there are three reasons a tile will crack.